52North/smartSensorEditor/README.md

 ```
 mvn clean package -pl smartsensoreditor-webapp -am
 ```

 ### How to start the integration tests?

 By default no integration tests are executed during the command "clean install".
 If you would like to execute them, go to the main folder of the whole project.
-With the attribute -P a specific Profile can be chosen.
+With the attribute -P a specific profile can be chosen.

 Use the following command to start the integration tests for the SmartSensorEditor:

 ```
 mvn -P itestsos clean install
 ```

-### How to create my own form?
+### How can I adjust the editor?

 Please see the [smartEditor developer documentation](https://wiki.52north.org/bin/view/Metadata/SmartEditorDeveloperDocumentation).